logicalclocks/hops-docs/docs/hopsml/kfserving.rst

 Once you enable KFServing, you can optionally select a transformer script to be deployed together with the model server for pre- and post-processing of model inputs and predictions.
 The transformer script has to implement the `Transformer` class as well as the methods `preprocess` and `postprocess`.
 Both methods receive a dictionary containing the model input or predictions, and must also return a dictionary with the transformed values.
+See an example using KFServing with a transformer `here <https://github.com/logicalclocks/hops-examples/blob/master/notebooks/ml/serving/kfserving/tensorflow/model_serving_kfserving_with_transformer_tensorflow.ipynb>`_.

 .. code-block:: python